-The best SEO keyword research software tools make it simple and easy to identify important keywords for your website and optimize for them.
+The best SEO keyword research tools make it simple and easy to identify important business keywords for your website and optimize for them.

 This is especially important for better understanding how to develop targeted traffic streams for your website.
 This means being aware not just of which keywords to target, but also cross checking them against the keywords people are actually using.

 The result is that keyword research tools are especially helpful to businesses, agencies, and website owners when it comes to trying to improve their Search Engine Optimization (SEO).